4 Ways to Never Pay for TV Again

 1. Refuse to pay

-Other FAST-service channel lineups dwarf Sling Freestream’s 80+ live channels, but that’s the beauty of free streaming services: You can have them all, which means having hundreds of channels.
+Other FAST-service channel lineups are different than Sling Freestream’s 300+ live channels.
+But that’s the beauty of free streaming services: You can have them all, which means having hundreds of channels.

 Note: FAST channels aren’t like the popular channels you’re used to watching.
 Instead, FAST channels show looping entertainment, news, and sports programming, often dedicated to a theme (like horror movies, telenovelas, or game shows) or even a single TV series.

 So you’ll find plenty of stuff to watch on FAST services—but probably not your local channels.
 Don’t worry: We’ll help you solve that problem in the next section.

 2. Pluck movies and shows from thin air

 You can get free live TV over the air, just like our ancestors, with an over-the-air (OTA) TV antenna for only $25–$70.
 We know that’s not completely free, but after you buy the antenna, you never again have to pay for your local broadcast affiliate channels and subchannels.

 If you live in a city or suburb, we recommend the Mohu Leaf Plus Amplified Indoor TV Antenna ($49.99), which has a 60-mile range, NextGen TV/ATSC 3.0-compatibility (for broadcasts in 4K with HDR), and Dual-band VHF/UHF.